-First introduced in the 1980s, capital gains tax (CGT) has been back in the headlines in 2026 because potential changes to CGT rules have been widely discussed alongside a Senate inquiry that examined how the tax has been applied.
+First introduced in the 1980s, capital gains tax (CGT) was brought back into the headlines in 2026 with potential changes to CGT rules being widely discussed in the wake of a Senate inquiry that examined how the tax has been applied.

-Much of the discussion has centred on CGT’s effect on the housing market and what might happen in the 2026-27 federal budget, which the government has now used to announce that CGT will indeed be changing from July 2027.
+Earlier in the year, much of the discussion centred on CGT’s effect on the housing market and what might happen in the 2026-27 federal budget, which the government subsequently used to announce that CGT will indeed be changing from July 2027.

-To understand why that matters, it helps to know what CGT is, why Australia introduced it, and how the discount became such a central part of the tax debate.
+To understand why it all matters, it helps to know what CGT is, why Australia introduced it, and how the discount became such a central part of the tax debate.

 What is capital gains tax?